-(e) The Secretary of State, in cooperation with the Secretary of Cultural Resources and in accordance with G.S.
+(e) The Secretary of State, in cooperation with the Secretary of Natural and Cultural Resources and in accordance with G.S.
 121-5(c) and G.S.
 132-8.1, shall undertake research and provide advice and technical assistance to local governments on the following aspects of land records management:

 (1) Centralized recording systems;